hytric/Wildfire-detection/README.md

 -----------

-## 전처리
+## Preprocessing
-데이터 셋 분석 10 channel image 중에 가장 특징적인 channel = 6, 7번 에서 특이점 발견
+Analyze the dataset and find anomalies in the most characteristic channel = 6 and 7 out of 10 channel image

 ![10channel](https://github.com/hytric/Wildfire-detection/blob/main/10channel.png)